-Adult slaves performed many household chores on the Dent plantation.
-Kitty and Rose served as nurses to Julia and Emma, while Mary Robinson became the family cook.
-The wide variety of foods prepared in her kitchen were highly praised by Julia: “Such loaves of beautiful snowy cake, such plates full of delicious Maryland biscuit, such equisite custards and puddings, such omelettes, gumbo soup, and fritters.”
-A male slave named “Old Bob,” who traveled with the Dents from Maryland in 1816, had the responsibility to keep the fires going in White Haven’s seven fireplaces.
+Enslaved adults performed many household duties on the Dent plantation.
+Julia’s mother Ellen oversaw the domestic laborers until her death in 1857.
+Kitty and Rose served as nurses to Julia and her sister Emma, while Mary Robinson became the family cook.
+The wide variety of foods prepared in her kitchen were highly praised by Julia: “Such loaves of beautiful snowy cake, such plates full of delicious Maryland biscuit, such exquisite custards and puddings, such omelets, gumbo soup, and fritters.”
+One enslaved man named “Old Bob” who had traveled with the Dents from Maryland had the responsibility of keeping the fires going in White Haven’s seven fireplaces.
 Julia thought Bob was careless to allow the embers to die out, as this forced him “to walk a mile to some neighbors and bring home a brand of fire from their backlog.”
-Such “carelessness” provided Bob and many other slaves an opportunity to escape their masters’ eyes.Tending the Farm
+Yet this “carelessness” provided Bob an opportunity to escape his enslaver’s watchful eyes.

 Slave labor was used extensively in the farming and maintenance of the 850-acre plantation.
-Utilizing the “best improvements in farm machinery” owned by Colonel Dent, field hands plowed, sowed and reaped the wheat, oats, Irish potatoes, and Indian corn grown on the estate.
-Slaves also cared for the orchards and gardens, harvesting the fruits and vegetables for consumption by all who lived on the property.
-More than 75 horses, cattle, and pigs required daily attention, while grounds maintenance and numerous remodeling projects on the main house and outbuildings utilized the skills of those in servitude.
+Enslaved men at White Haven such as Dan, Bob, and Jefferson plowed, sowed, and reaped the wheat, oats, Irish potatoes, and Indian corn grown on the estate.
+They also cared for the orchards and gardens, harvesting the fruits and vegetables for consumption by all who lived on the property.
+More than 75 horses, cattle, and pigs required daily attention.
+Numerous remodeling projects on the main house such as an added sitting room in the 1830s and the construction of several outbuildings also utilized the skills of those in servitude.

-Slaves claimed time for socializing amidst their chores.
-Corn shuckings provided one opportunity to come together as a community to eat, drink, sing, and visit, often including slaves from nearby plantations.
+The enslaved people claimed time for socializing among family and friends amid their time-consuming labors.
+Corn shuckings provided one opportunity to come together as a community to eat, drink, sing, and visit.
+These gatherings often included enslaved laborers from nearby plantations.
 Participation in religious activities, individually or as a group, also provided a sense of integrity.
 Julia remembered “Old Bob” going into the meadow to pray and sing.
 According to historian Lorenzo J. Greene, “St. Louis…was the only place in the state where the organized black church achieved any measure of success.”
 Whether or not the Dent slaves were allowed to attend services is unknown.